sammyd/IntroToOSX/00_geting_started/getting_started.md

-# Introduction to developing for OS X: Tooling
+# Introduction to developing for OS X: Getting Started

 ## Introduction
 - What is OS X?